-In Spain a Power of Attorney is a written authorisation signed before a notary public , in favour of a third party.
-It is a practical way of delegating authority to a person who will then be legally authorised to carry out certain acts with tax & legal implications.
+In Spain, a Power of Attorney is a written authorisation signed before a Notary public, in favour of a third party.
+It is a practical way of delegating authority to a person who will then be legally authorised to carry out certain acts with tax and legal implications.

-The power of attorney in Spain can be general or specific, depending on whether the powers required are wide-ranging and long-lasting, or if it is issued for a specific transaction or legal act.
+A Power of Attorney in Spain can be general or specific in nature, depending on whether the powers required are wide-ranging and long-lasting, or if it is issued for a specific transaction or legal act.
 Examples include the power to open, close and operate bank accounts, make payments, pay taxes, submit forms and send and receive notifications to and from different authorities.

 The most important matter to be considered when granting a Power of Attorney is to draft carefully the authority and consider the financial implications of potential negligence.
 The appointed lawyer must have a Professional Indemnity Insurance with a premium equivalent to the value of the assets over which he or she will have control.

-The duties of the Lawyer when acting as Power of Attorney
+What are the duties of a Lawyer when acting as Power of Attorney?

 Our bilingual English-Spanish lawyers will take care of the above aspects and will take the time to discuss your needs regarding any Power of Attorney’s concerns you may have.